21.4.07

 Alters Stability Score by +7%

-“Family is important but we must recognise that it can take all sorts of forms rather than just the traditional nuclear family.
-Family relations are just one of the many kinds of relationships that can form in a diverse and tolerant society.”
+"Family is important but we must recognize that it can take many forms rather than just the nuclear family.
+Family relations are just some of the many connections that can form in a diverse and tolerant society."

 Alters Stability Score by -7%